Become a Tutor

 If you are interested in becoming a tutor, we are always looking for talented students who have a strong desire to help others.

 Math tutors are generally hired from the following majors: mathematics, physics, chemistry, biology, physical therapy, environmental science, marine science, business, computer science, economics psychology, criminal justice and education.
 Students from other majors who have done well in Q-designated courses have also been hired as math tutors.

-To apply, fill out a tutor application and submit it to the Math Center Coordinator, Luis Pena, in J105c.
+To apply, fill out a tutor application.
 You will also need two faculty members to submit a recommendation to the same office.

 When your application is complete, we will invite you for an interview.
 You should be aware that hiring is contingent upon participation in tutor training as well as attendance at tutor meetings scheduled several times each semester